 Pelto holds a master’s degree in Strategic Communications from George Washington University.

 Course: Corporate and Brand Identity on the Web

-Emily Ramsey is a North Carolina based freelance graphic and web designer.
-Primarily working with small to medium sized businesses throughout the Southeast, Emily’s background also includes stints in marketing at UF and as an Application User Interface Designer for Blue Cross & Blue Shield of Mississippi.
+Emily Ramsey is a North Carolina-based freelance graphic and web designer.
+Primarily working with small to medium-sized businesses throughout the Southeast, Emily’s background also includes stints in marketing at UF and as an Application User Interface Designer for Blue Cross & Blue Shield of Mississippi.

 Passionate about helping others achieve their goal of becoming a designer, she has also worked as an adjunct professor for the University of Florida College of Journalism and Communications since 2014.
 She is a two-time graduate of the University of Florida with an undergraduate degree in advertising and a Master of Arts in Mass Communication specializing in Web Design and Online Communication.

-Global Media Lead, CPG at Google
+Global Media Strategy & Operation Team Lead at Google

 Courses: Search and Display Advertising, Cross-Platform Media Selling

 Bryan Ruiz has over 15 years of professional digital sales and marketing experience across online, mobile, search, social, tablet, console/connected TV and out-of-home.
 In his professional career, he’s worked for The Walt Disney Company and Sony Pictures Entertainment to help drive partnerships and sales against their digital solutions.
 He has now worked at Google for over 9 years, working with brands for cross-media strategies and marketing solutions.
 He now works in a global strategy & operations team lead role, based in New York City, building programs for our clients across the globe.